particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 ![Sandbox device list](/assets/images/console/sandbox-devices.png)

-The sandbox device list is confusing because it includes items that don't count against your free tier limit, and some devices that are part of the free tier limit are not in the list!
+The sandbox device list is confusing because it includes items that don't count against your free plan limit, and some devices that are part of the free plan limit are not in the list!

 - The device limit is 100 total devices across all device types (cellular, Wi-Fi, and Tracker).
 - If you select the **Show sandbox devices only checkbox** (3) it will show only developer devices claimed to your account.